Dover: Ferry

 The Port of Dover is a 20-minute walk from Dover Priory railway station.

-The port offers crossings to both Calais (DFDS, P&O and Irish Ferries) and Dunkerque (DFDS).
+The port offers crossings to both Calais (DFDS, P&O and Irish Ferries) and Dunkirk (DFDS).
 The Dover to Dunkirk ferry route was originally operated by ferry operator Norfolkline.
 This company was later acquired by the pan European operator DFDS Seaways in July 2010.
 The crossing time is approximately two hours.
 The location of Dunkirk is also more convenient for those travelling by road transport on to countries in Northern Europe including Belgium, the Netherlands, Germany and further afield.

 Bus

-Stagecoach in East Kent provide local bus services.
+Stagecoach South East operate local bus services.
 Dover is on the Stagecoach Diamond network providing links to Canterbury and Deal.
 The Western Docks at the port of Dover are served from the town centre as well as Canterbury and Deal.
 Dover is the start of The Wave network to New Romney via Folkestone, Hythe and Dymchurch.
 There are services to Lydd via Lydd Airport, and links to Sandwich.

 National Express runs coaches from Dover to other towns in Kent including Canterbury, Folkestone, Ashford, Kent, Maidstone, Gillingham at Hempsted Valley shopping centre and Greenhithe at Bluewater Shopping Centre for Dartford to London including Bexleyheath, Eltham, Walworth, Canary Wharf, Elephant & Castle, the City of London and to Victoria Coach Station.